JustPause/CS50FinalProject/ReadMe.md

 ## To Start aplicasion

-make -C build/ && ./build/RunMe Pass.pass
+make -C build/ && clear && ./build/RunMe Pass.pass

 ## What will your software do?
 What features will it have?
 How will it be executed?